clan-lol/clan-website/README.md

 # Upload videos

-Videos are hosted on https://static.clan.lol and should not be committed to the repository.
+Videos and related assets (posters, etc.) are hosted on https://static.clan.lol and should not be committed to the repository.

-To upload videos:
+To upload videos and poster images:

 ```
-$ nix run .#upload-video -- my-video.mp4 my-video.webm
+$ nix run .#upload-video -- my-video.mp4 my-video.webm my-poster.jpg
 ```

-Videos will be available at `https://static.clan.lol/videos/<filename>`.
+Files will be available at `https://static.clan.lol/videos/<filename>`.

 To reference videos in blog posts, use the `video` shortcode: